El Radio

 El Radio (2009) is Chris Garneau's second full-length album, released on US label Absolutely Kosher Records, and European label Fargo Records, in July 2009.

 Critical reception

-El Radio has proven extremely successful with Garneau's fans, though there are polar opinions from critics.
-Pitchfork Magazine's online review of the album was negative, claiming there was a severe "lack of passion."
+Pitchfork Magazine's online review of the album was negative, claiming there was a lack of "noticeable passion".
 Racket Magazine gave El Radio a 9/10, stating that while the album will not appeal to everyone, it deserves positive recognition.